BorisTheBrave/DeBroglie/docs/articles/features.md

 a list of tiles that can be placed next to it in each direction.
 The list is always symmetric, i.e. if it is legal to place tile B directly above tile A, then it is legal to place A directly below B.

 Adding a sample to an adjacent model adds all adjacent tile pairs in the sample into the legal adjacency lists.
-You can also directly specify adjacent tile pairs using the various overloads of <a href="xref:DeBroglie.Models.AdjacentModel.AddAdjacency(DeBroglie.Tile,DeBroglie.Tile,System.Int32,System.Int32,System.Int32)">AddAjacency</a>.
+You can also [directly specify adjacent tile pairs](adjacency.md).

 The adjacenct model is very "loose" - it doesn't constrain the choice of tiles as much as the overlapping model.
 This makes it a good choice when the relationship between tiles is very complex, or you are adding a lot other [constraints](#constraints) directly.